Lianghao93/NSGA-II/README.md

 3. crowding_distance.py is the density estimation method in NSGA-II, where the extreme solutions in each Pareto front are set to inf.

+4. environment_selection.py is the environmental selection procedure in NSGA-II.

+5. nsgaii.py is the main file.

-4. GLOBAL.py involves the problem and parameters.
+6. GLOBAL.py involves the problem and parameters.